Follow Italianism

 5. Italian language exam (level B1)

-There is no requirement for language proficiency (level B1) for none of the cases provided for in the new text, except in the processes of naturalization already governed by other laws.
+There is no requirement for language proficiency (level B1) This applies to none of the cases outlined in the new text, except for naturalization processes already governed by other laws.

 6. Citizenship by marriage